swisspost/vertx-rest-storage/README.md

 The StorageExpand feature expands the hierarchical resources and returns them as a single concatenated json resource.

-Having the following resources in the storage
+Having the following resources in the storage:

 ```sh
 key: data:test:collection:resource1     value: {"myProp1": "myVal1"}